Giftbit/bombard/README.md

 ## Usage

-`./bin/bombard.ts --script script.json -n 1`
+`bombard --script script.json -n 1`

 Note: You will require AWS credentials with permissions to invoke the lambda and to read the SQS queue.
+This must be run from the same directory as your `config.json` file.

 ### Example Script